Air Monitoring & Indoor Air Quality

 For these projects, ETC provides a comprehensive report detailing all on-site activities and sampling results.
 Daily sampling includes performing clearance sampling.

 Clearance (Post Abatement) Air Sampling – This is sampling conducted after asbestos has been removed.
-These samples taken in the area of removal insure that the area / building in safe to reoccupy.
+These samples taken in the area of removal ensure that the area/building in safe to reoccupy.

 Although usually reserved for other types of exposure (lead, cadmium, etc.), some types of asbestos removal operations (of non-friable asbestos only) allow the contractor to perform initial sampling over two (2) days and demonstrate that the removal employee’s exposure is very low.
 If the results are acceptably low, the contractor may then discontinue monitoring for the duration of the project.